 The protectiveness review considered the predicted concentrations and potential health effects of PM10, PM{2.5}, nickel (Ni) particulate, and silica (SiO2).
 The emission-generating facilities or activities included in the protectiveness review are material handling operations, truck loading, stockpiles, and cement silos.
 The predicted concentrations for criteria pollutants were initially compared to de minimis levels.
 For criteria pollutants with predicted concentrations greater than de minimis levels (PM10 and 24-hour PM{2.5}), background concentrations were added to the predicted concentrations for comparison with the NAAQS.
 The predicted concentrations of Ni and SiO2 were less than their ESLs at all distances.
-TCEQ's protectiveness review demonstrated that predicted concentrations of the pollutants identified above would not exceed applicable NAAQS or TCEQ ESLs under the operating conditions and setback distances of the standard permit.
+TCEQ's protectiveness review demonstrated that predicted concentrations of TCEQ ESLs under the operating conditions and setback distances of the standard permit.

-For comments that expressed concern about emissions of CO, SO_2 , or NO_X , these pollutants are not emitted from equipment authorized by the final standard permit.
+For comments that expressed concern about emissions of CO, SO2, or NO_x, these pollutants are not emitted from equipment authorized by the final standard permit.
 These pollutants are primarily emitted by combustion sources such as engines, turbines, boilers, or flares.
 In response to other comments on the proposed standard permit, the commission has removed the provisions authorizing stationary engines from this standard permit.
 Any stationary engines used to support a temporary public works project will be required to obtain a separate air authorization, such as a permit by rule (PBR) or case-by-case NSR permit.